MarcosP7635/MarcosP7635/README.md

 <h1>Brief Introduction</h1>
-I am Marcos Perez, a second year undergraduate at Caltech majoring in Planetary Science.
+I am Marcos Perez, a second year undergraduate at Caltech majoring in astrophysics.
 These are code repositories I have written for software intensive research internships and Caltech classes.
 Each repository contains its own internal documentation.
 <h1>Research</h1>
 <h2>Published Paper (First Author*)</h2>
 *equal contribution from Pradip Gatkine<br />